-Majors complete eleven courses, including an interdepartmental four-course core.
-The core includes an introductory English course: ENG 215 American Writers; an introductory political science course: PSC 101 Introduction to American National Government; an introductory history course: HST 100-149 Introduction to History that focuses on American history; and at least one advanced course in American history.
+Majors complete eleven courses, including the following core requirements: AMS 101 Introduction to American Studies; ENG 215 American Writers; PSC 101 Introduction to American National Government; HST 100-149 Introduction to History on American history; and at least one advanced course in American history.

-Beyond this core, students take at least six additional courses in areas focusing on American cultural issues in any discipline.
-These six courses must be spread over at least four different disciplinary areas, and at least five of the six must be numbered 200 or above.
-If they choose to, students may use these six courses to build concentrations in such areas as, for example, American mass media, the American legal system, gender studies, Native American studies, artistic developments in the United States.
+Beyond this core, students take at least five additional courses in areas focusing on American cultural issues in any discipline.
+These five courses should be spread over at least three different disciplinary areas, and at least four of the five must be numbered 200 or above.
+If they choose to, students may use these five courses to build concentrations in such areas as, for example, American mass media, the American legal system, gender studies, Native American studies, artistic developments in the United States.
 In addition, as a capstone experience, students also take a senior seminar, chosen in consultation with the Director of American Studies.
 The seminar, which students can take in any of the participating academic departments, examines a particular topic in American culture, society, or history, with readings and research designed to cover a variety of competing and contested viewpoints.